Lanslk/IOS-assignment-3/calendar/README.md

 Purpose:

-This is an app developed for people who need to record their schedules.
+This is an app, designed for people who need to record their schedules.
-We offer uesrs to get instant weather information via API while adding appointments, this is to ensure users can easily plan their appointments whilst being aware of the weather.
+We offer users the ability to get instant weather information via API while adding appointments, this is to ensure users can easily plan their appointments whilst being aware of the weather.

+Goal:
+To create an app so easy to use - that people will know how to navigate through it even when accessing for the first time.

 Instructions: